HEC-FDA User Interface

 Main Window

 The HEC-FDA user interface looks and feels like other USACE software: there is a study tree and an editor window.
-When you first launch the software, the user interface appears as in the below image.
+When you first launch the software and close the Terms and Conditions window, the user interface opens with only the Menu Bar, which contains the File and Help menus; and empty Study and Edit Panes.

 Note: The study creation workflow will be used to provide a basic introduction to the HEC-FDA user interface as described on this page.